C0PEP0D/sheld0n/doc/00-advance-simulation-setup.md

 ## Choosing the flow

-Similarly the flow can be chosen and its parameters edited in the `param/flow` directory.
+Similarly the flow can be chosen and its parameters edited in the `param/flow` directory

 > [!CAUTION]
 > If you need a 3D flow, you will also have to change the `DIM` parameter in the `param/parameters.h` file.